SaikrishnaTadepalli/Ascii-Converter/README.md

 Given an Image or a Video, this program converts it to ASCII.

-In the case of an Image file, this program converts it to an ASCII image and text file In the case of a Video file, this program converts the video to ASCII
+In the case of an Image file, this program converts it to an ASCII image and text file.

+In the case of a Video file, this program converts the video to ASCII

 Getting Started: